 Avoiding Drumming Damage

 While drumming can be fascinating for birders trying to bird by ear or interested in learning more about woodpeckers, it can also be frustrating when woodpeckers drum on a house or shed.
-Repeated drumming can leave a series of small, shallow holes in wood surfaces such as siding, eaves or shingles, and those holes can lead to greater damage from insects or moisture.
-Even sturdier surfaces, such as metal gutters or soffit, can be dented and damaged by determined woodpeckers.
+Repeated drumming can leave a series of small, shallow holes in wood surfaces such as siding, eaves, or shingles, and those holes can lead to greater damage from insects or moisture.
+Even sturdier surfaces, such as metal gutters or soffit, can be dented, scratched, and damaged by determined woodpeckers.

 Knowing why woodpeckers drum can help birders appreciate the uniqueness of these birds and their behavior.
 Meanwhile, understanding drumming can help homeowners protect their property from woodpecker damage without resorting to less bird-friendly methods.
 Drumming is one of the most recognizable and unique woodpecker sounds, and the more you know about it, the more you will enjoy this unique rat-a-tat-tat every time you hear it.